-- Cost reduction was driven by lower labor, contractor, and maintenance costs as well as lower diesel prices and a stronger US dollar.
+- Cost reduction was driven by lower labor and contractor costs, increased equipment productivity, lower diesel prices, and a stronger US dollar (UUP) (USDU).

-- Increased volumes and lower costs led to an EBITDA (earnings before interest, taxes, depreciation, and amortization) margin of 59%.
-This is despite the 41% fall in average realized iron ore prices during the period.
+- Increased volumes and lower costs led to an EBITDA margin of 53%.
+This is despite a fall in average realized iron ore prices during the period.

-In the next part, we’ll see what BHP is doing to tide over the equally depressing state of affairs in the coal market.
+In the next part, we’ll see what BHP is doing to survive in the depressing state of affairs for the coal market.